mustafayaya/Reactor-Developer-Console/README.md

             }
         }

-In this example we have set current culture to provided CultureInfo by user.
+In this example we have set the current culture to provided CultureInfo by user.
 But what if user wants to print the current culture instead of changing it?
 We should move on to another invoke definition.

 		 //We've added the same command again, but now there is no parameter.